deepaklearner/sample_cypher/README3.md

 WITH user, L1, L2, L3,
      user_name, user_email, L1_name, L1_email, L2_name, L2_email, L3_name, L3_email,
      CASE
-       WHEN user.employeeNumber = user.managerid THEN 1
+       WHEN user.employeeNumber = user.managerid THEN 1  // CEO
-       WHEN L1 IS NOT NULL AND L2 IS NULL AND L3 IS NULL THEN 2 WHEN L1 IS NOT NULL AND L2 IS NOT NULL AND L3 IS NULL THEN 3 WHEN L1 IS NOT NULL AND L2 IS NOT NULL AND L3 IS NOT NULL THEN 4 ELSE NULL
+       WHEN L1 IS NOT NULL AND L2 IS NULL THEN 2  // Level 2 (one manager)
+       WHEN L1 IS NOT NULL AND L2 IS NOT NULL AND L3 IS NULL THEN 3  // Level 3 (two managers) WHEN L1 IS NOT NULL AND L2 IS NOT NULL AND L3 IS NOT NULL THEN 4  // Level 4 (three managers) ELSE NULL
      END AS Level